webhooksite/docs/docs/pro.markdown

 ### Multi-User Support
 Ideal for larger organizations, share URLs, schedules, and other data with the rest of the organization.
 Configure individual users' access with User Types like Administrator, Member and Viewer as well as with Roles, giving users access to specific groups of URLs so they can see and interact with exactly the data they need.

+### SAML 2.0 Single Sign-On
+Webhook.site supports SSO for providers like Google Workspace, Microsoft Entra and any other provider that supports SAML 2.0 SSO.